cabell365/Python/games/Readme.md

 * Basic Tic-Tac_toe game

 word_puzzle.py
-* Fine a sentence by guessing leters.
+* Find a sentence by guessing leters.
 * Similar to "Wheel of Fortune"